-This Branch deals with 5,761 active customers including proprietary directors.
-The Branch has 60 Staff including eight APs and is based in five locations.
+This Branch deals 5,761 active customers including proprietary directors.
+The Branch has 60 Staff including 8 APs and is based in 5 locations.
 The Branch also has national responsibility for Residential Zoned Land Tax (RZLT).
 Areas of focus for the Branch include real-time risk, primarily in relation to PREM, VAT and RCT.